 It was also one of the great movie theater experiences of my life.
 A total terror filled treat.
 It wouldn’t be long till I taught myself the simple if unusually metered “Halloween” theme on the piano, playing the tinkling upper notes and the booming low octaves with relish and the pedal pressed down.

-I’ve heard theories that what makes a movie the scariest movie one has ever seen has almost less to do with the quality of the filmmaking or the scares, although it helps, but with one’s age and circumstances when one saw the film.
+I’ve heard theories that what makes a movie the scariest movie one has ever seen has less to do with the quality of the filmmaking or the scares, although it helps, than with one’s age and circumstances when one saw the film.
 Most people’s scariest movie is one they first saw as a teen or tween.
 Well, I was eleven, visiting my grandmother in New York City with my dad and brother, and “Halloween” was out in theaters and a big hit with audiences and critics.
 The ads in the papers touted glowing reviews and the tag lines: “When were you last scared out of your wits by a movie” and “We dare you to see it”.

 I was a kid who loved to watch the old Universal and Hammer horror movies on German TV.
 Also, American Forces Network TV in Berlin would show a b movie “creature feature” every Friday night and I would often stay up late to indulge.
 I pestered my father to take us to see “Halloween” at the neighborhood cinema near my grandmother’s house and he relented.
 Permissive 1970’s parenting perhaps.
 “Halloween” would prove a whole other animal than those comparatively quaint oldies and b movies I’d enjoyed on TV.